Ursinus College: Clubs and organizations

 The Leadership Development and Student Activities Office provides the student body with leadership opportunities through its more than 100 student clubs and organizations.
 Ursinus College clubs and organizations include student government, community service, academic honor societies, political clubs and intramural sports.
-Ursinus is also home to a student-run newspaper, The Grizzly - the name taken from the Latin root of Zacharias Ursinus' surname (ursus translating as 'bear') - as well as The Lantern, one of the oldest, continuously produced student literary journals.
+Their student-run newspaper is called, The Grizzly – the name taken from the Latin root of Zacharias Ursinus' surname (ursus translating as 'bear').
+Ursinus also publishes The Lantern, one of the oldest, continuously produced student literary journals.

 Athletics

 As of 2019, 40% of Ursinus students competed on one of its athletic teams.
 Ursinus is a member of the Centennial Conference, founded in 1993, and which now contains eleven private colleges in the mid-Atlantic region, including Bryn Mawr, McDaniel, Johns Hopkins, Dickinson, Haverford, Franklin and Marshall, Swarthmore, Gettysburg, Muhlenberg, and Washington.

 In the immediate years following its founding, there were no organized athletics at Ursinus College.
 Baseball matches held against neighboring towns, hiking along the Perkiomen Creek and in the nearby area that is now Valley Forge National Historical Park, and skating, bathing and boating in the Perkiomen were popular pastimes for students.
 In fact, students used to be able to rent canoes and fishing rods from the same location where they can now rent bikes.
 Students then organized a tennis club in 1888, and intercollegiate baseball began with play against Swarthmore College, Haverford College, and Muhlenberg College between 1886 and 1890.
 The college's first football team was also fielded in 1890 but did not play against another team until 1893 in which they lost 62–0 against Pennsylvania Military College.
-A field house with shower and locker facilities was first built in 1909, and a "field cage" with facilities for indoor basketball practice was built behind the field house in 1910.

 The college was well known for many years for its Patterson Field endzone, in which a large sycamore tree grew undisturbed from the 1920s.
 Ripley's Believe it or Not featured the famous tree for being the only one on an active field of athletic play.
 A new sycamore, growing since 1984 from a seedling taken from the old tree, stood nearby until a turf field project required its removal in 2011.